 The Arts Program

-The purpose of the program is to help each boy develop his own creative style while introducing basic art techniques and the proper use of art equipment and materials.
+TThe purpose of the program is to help each boy develop his own creative style while introducing basic art techniques and the proper use of art equipment and materials.
 While the boys are constantly reflecting on and expressing their own experiences, each project is inspired by art history and visual culture so that the boys can locate their artistic practices in a larger context.
 Much of the work is interdisciplinary and connected with classroom curriculum.
-Drawing, painting, clay work and sculpture, printing and general design work are approached in each successive grade at a slightly more advanced level.
+Drawing, painting, ceramics, sculpture, printmaking, graphic design and textile arts are approached in each successive grade at a slightly more advanced level.
 Field trips to various museums extend the classroom experience.

-This course serves as a very basic introduction to the elements, fundamentals and procedures involved in visual art production.
+This course serves as an introduction to the Elements and Principles of Art, Art History and techniques across different media.
 Over the course of the year, students are taken through a series of scaffolded projects designed to introduce materials and processes in the areas of drawing, printmaking, painting and sculpture.
 Projects are generally inspired by nature, classroom experiences and historical themes.
 Step-by-step instruction is given in the use and/or application of cray-pas, markers, brushes, glue, scissors, clay, wood forms, paint and glazes.
-An emphasis is placed on developing an understanding of the Elements and Principles of Art, color theory, technique, proper use of tools and appropriate studio behavior and creativity.
+An emphasis is placed on developing an understanding of the Elements and Principles of Art, color theory, technique, proper use of tools, appropriate studio behavior and creativity.
 Projects from the year include Sunset Silhouette Cityscapes, Cray-pas Penguin Paintings, Ceramic Penguin Sculptures, Andy Warhol-Inspired Self-Portrait Prints, and “What I Want to Be When I Grow Up” Self-Portraits.

-By Grade Two, further individualization is encouraged.
-Techniques and projects become more involved as the boys continue to study the elements of art and principles of design.
+By Grade Two, we focus on individualization and self-expression.
+Techniques and projects become more involved as the boys continue to study the Elements and Principles of Art.
 Over the course of the year, students explore the basics of drawing, collage and sculpture using a variety of materials and processes.
 Lessons are built around the study of selected works by a wide range of contemporary and modern masters, as well as cross-curricular topics.
 The course also serves as a further introduction to ceramics and functional form and the use of slab and coil construction.
-In addition to many works on paper, students produce a functional mug and coil vessel, which is finished with traditional stoneware glaze.
+Projects include “Color and Feelings” Self-Portraits, De Stijl Ceramic Mugs, Picasso Fish Plate Paintings, and Navajo-Inspired Tapestries.

-Students assume more responsibility for the preparation of their projects, which consists of many more stages from preliminary studies to the final project.
+Students assume more responsibility for the preparation of their projects, which consists of many more stages from preliminary studies to the final artwork.
 Students are introduced to abstract images through artists like Brice Marden and Wassily Kandinsky.
-Learning to mix specific colors and using different sized brushes, they paint an abstract composition followed by a self-portrait.
+Learning to mix specific colors and using different sized brushes, they paint an abstract composition followed by a realistic self-portrait.
 After the painting projects are complete, boys work with clay and study textile arts through making tapestries.
 Projects include Watercolor Self-Portraits from Observation, Clay Food Sculptures, and Quilts of Gees Bend-Inspired Tapestries.

 The Music Program